wircho/Curly/README.md

 }];
 ```

-The other Objective-C methods are: `showWithclicked:`, `.showWithWillDismiss:` and the more complete version `.showWithClicked:willPresent:didPresent:willDismiss:didDismiss:canceled:shouldEnableFirstOtherButton:`
+The other Objective-C methods are: `showWithclicked:`, `.showWithWillDismiss:` and the more complete version `showWithClicked:willPresent:didPresent:willDismiss:didDismiss:canceled:shouldEnableFirstOtherButton:`

 ### Buttons, Sliders, etc (UIControl): ###